lucashabersaat/quartz/content/summaries/flow/index.md

 >
 > Further, I love the emphasis on **recovery**.
 It is far from a grinding over-working philosophy.
 Quite the contrary, Rian knows of the importance of resting and even suggests to compress work.
 >
-> However, on the other hands it's very much about squeezing every inch of productivity out of your life, which feels **extreme** at times and assumes a strong work ethic.
+> However, on the other hands it's very much about squeezing every inch of productivity out of your life, even with active recovery, which feels **extreme** at times.